mvadari/xrpl-docs/Atomic.md

     Flags: "1",
     TxnIDs: [transaction hashes...]
     RawTransactions: [transaction blobs...], // not included in the signature or stored on ledger
-    AtomicSigners: [ // only sign the list of transaction hashes and probably the atomicity type
+    AtomicSigners: [ // only sign the list of transaction hashes and probably the batch mode
       AtomicSigner: {
         Account: "r.....",
         Signature: "...."